From the Desk of Chris Laub

 In particular, it introduced me to the possibility of digital entrepreneurship.
 See, despite earning more than most anyone I knew, I was miserable inside.
 As Tim put it: I felt a “gaping hole in my soul” every time I had to wake up and commute to work.

-So, after weeks of deep pondering, I came to the conclusion I’d leave my cushy job to become a digital nomad.
-From there I worked for another 18 months to pay off all my debts and save up the amount of cash I wanted.
+So, after months of pondering, I decided I would leave my job to become a digital nomad.
+From there I worked for another 18 months to pay off all my debts and save up the amount of cash I needed to travel comfortably.

-Then finally – in November of 2010 – I left my job to travel the world and work online.
+Then finally – in November of 2010 – I pulled the trigger.

 Unfortunately, my first attempts at digital entrepreneurship were a complete disaster.
 I jumped from idea to idea while constantly chasing bright shiny objects.
 Like many beginners, I never stuck with any one thing long enough to achieve success.